Many feared dead after Florida beachfront condo collapses

 Work was being done on the building’s roof, but Burkett said he did not see how that could have been the cause.

-Miami-Dade County Mayor Daniella Levine Cava said she got a call from President Joe Biden, who offered federal aid.
-Hotels opened to some of the displaced residents, she said, and deliveries of food, medicine and more were being hastily arranged.
-Rescue officials tried to determine how many people might be missing and asked residents to check in with them.
+Hotels opened to some displaced residents, the mayor said, and deliveries of food, medicine and more were being hastily arranged.

 About half of the building’s roughly 130 units were affected, the mayor told a news conference.
-Rescuers pulled at least 35 people from the wreckage by mid-morning, and heavy equipment was being brought in to help stabilize the structure to give them more access, Raide Jadallah of Miami-Dade Fire and Rescue said.
+Rescuers pulled at least 35 people from the rubble by mid-morning, and heavy equipment was being brought in to help stabilize the structure to provide more access, Raide Jadallah of Miami-Dade Fire and Rescue said.

-Fifty-one people who were thought to be in the building at the time of the collapse were unaccounted for by mid-morning — but there was a possibility that some weren’t at home, said Sally Heyman, of the Miami-Dade Board of County Commissioners.

 The tower has a mix of seasonal and year-round residents, and while the building keeps a log of guests, it does not keep track of when owners are in residence, Burkett said.

-Earlier, Burkett said two people were brought to the hospital, one of whom died.
-He added that 15 families walked out of the building on their own.
+“The hope is that, perhaps, someone hears the call.
+I know there are dogs inside,” he said.
+“I know it may sound ridiculous what I’m saying but there’s always hope until we hear different.”

+A total of 22 South Americans were missing in the collapse — nine from Argentina, six from Paraguay, four from Venezuela and three from Uruguay, according to officials in those countries.

-The collapse, which appeared to affect one leg of the L-shaped tower, tore away walls and left a number of homes in the still-standing part of the building exposed in what looked like a giant dollhouse.
-Television footage showed bunk beds, tables and chairs inside.
-Air conditioners hung from some parts of the building, where wires now dangled.
+The collapse, which appeared to affect one leg of the L-shaped tower, tore away walls and ripped open some homes in the still-standing part of the building.
+Television footage showed beds, tables and chairs inside.
+Air conditioners hung from some parts of the building, where wires dangled.

-Piles of rubble and debris surrounded the area, and cars up to two blocks away were coated with with a light layer of dust from the debris.

 Barry Cohen, 63, said he and his wife were asleep in the building when he first heard what he thought was a crack of thunder.
 The couple went onto their balcony, then opened the door to the building’s hallway to find “a pile of rubble and dust and smoke billowing around.”

-He and his wife made it to the basement and found rising water there.
-They returned upstairs, screamed for help and were eventually brought to safety by firefighters using a cherry-picker.

-Cohen said he raised concerns years ago about whether nearby construction might be causing damage to the building after seeing cracked pavers on the pool deck.

-Surfside City Commissioner Eliana Salzhauer told Miami television station WPLG that the building’s county-mandated 40-year recertification process was ongoing.
+Surfside City Commissioner Eliana Salzhauer told WPLG that the building’s county-mandated 40-year recertification process was ongoing.
 Salzhauer said the process was believed to be proceeding without difficulty.
 A building inspector was on-site Wednesday.

 “I want to know why this happened,” Salzhauer said.
 “That’s really the only question. … And can it happen again?
 Are any other of our buildings in town in jeopardy?”

-Nicolas Fernandez waited early Thursday for word on close family friends who lived in the collapsed section of the building.

-“Since it happened, I’ve been calling them nonstop, just trying to ring their cellphones as much as we can to hep the rescue to see if they can hear the cellphones,” she said.

-The seaside condo development was built in 1981 in the southeast corner of Surfside.
-It had a few two-bedroom units currently on the market, with asking prices of $600,000 to $700,000 in an area with a neighborhood feel that provides a stark contrast to the glitz and bustle of nearby South Beach.
+The seaside condo development was built in 1981.
+It had a few two-bedroom units on the market, with asking prices of $600,000 to $700,000.
+The area’s neighborhood feel offers a stark contrast to the glitz and bustle of nearby South Beach.

 The area has a mix of new and old apartments, houses, condominiums and hotels, with restaurants and stores serving an international combination of residents and tourists.
 The main oceanside drag is lined with glass-sided, luxury condominium buildings, but more modest houses are on the inland side.
 Among the neighborhood’s residents are snowbirds, Russian immigrants and Orthodox Jewish families.